 Viola riviniana (Dog violet)

-In September 2016 the first batch of the woodland wildflowers were planted in the Great Wood part of the Park by members of our group.
+In September 2016 the first batch of the woodland wildflowers were planted in Great Wood by Friends’ volunteers.

-However sadly, at around this time Astley Park School had problems with vandals so it was decided that another school should be asked to participate in completing our project.
+However sadly, at around this time Astley Park School had problems with vandals so it was decided that another school should be asked to participate in completing the project.
 Buckshaw School was approached and they agreed to help us.
-The school’s Gardening Club which comprised keen young gardeners grew six species of plants from seed amounting to about 20 trays.
+The school’s Gardening Club, which comprised keen young gardeners, grew six species of plants from seed amounting to about 20 trays.
 The seedlings were planted in the Spring of 2017.

 To complement the woodland wildflower planting, beech saplings were removed by our volunteers.
 We are also continuing with our Balsam Bashing to control the spread of this plant in the Park.